 This is the place to visit for news and general information concerning the local Montreal and West Island real estate markets.
 You'll also find lots of helpful tips for home buyers and sellers.....

-L’Île-des-Sœurs, November 6, 2017 - The Greater Montréal Real Estate Board (GMREB) has just released its most recent residential real estate market statistics for the Montréal Census Metropolitan Area (CMA), based on the real estate brokers’ Centris® provincial database.
-In total, 3,270 residential sales were concluded in October 2017, a 7 per cent increase compared to October of last year.
+L’Île-des-Soeurs, May 4, 2018 – The Greater Montréal Real Estate Board (GMREB) has just released its most recent residential real estate market statistics for the Montréal Census Metropolitan Area (CMA), based on the real estate brokers’ Centris® provincial database.
+In total, 5,432 residential sales were concluded in April 2018, a 10 per cent increase compared to April of last year.
 This was the 38th consecutive increase in sales and the best month of April in eight years.
 Click here to watch the April 2018 statistics video.

 Sales by geographic area